 Once a child reaches the age of 7 they are considered by the Catholic Church to be of the age of reason.
 Canon 97.2 defines an “infant” as one who has not yet completed his seventh year of age.
 That’s because once a child reaches the age of seven, he is presumed to have the use of reason, and is then capable of personal responsibility for his actions

-This means if you have a child aged 7 or older, they will be participating in the Rite of Christian Initiation of Adults (RCIA), adapted for children.
+This means if you have a child aged 7 or older, they will be participating in the Order of Christian Initiation of Adults (OCIA), adapted for children.
 It goes without saying that at the practical level, children are under the care and authority of their parents for many more years.
 But canonically, a child over the age of seven falls into the same category as an adult.

 Adult Baptism (16 and above)